PyJobShop

 class Model

-A simple interface for building a scheduling problem step-by-step.
+A simple modeling interface for building a scheduling problem step-by-step.

 Methods